rfassoc/MysticMess/docs/script-syntax.md

 ```
 Note that the flags section is strictly optional, but it certainly does make the chatroom look fancier.

+Another useful feature of chat lines is that the phrase `MC` will be automagically replaced with the name of your MC as configured in your header.

 #### Join/Leave Lines
 Join and leave lines describe a character entering or leaving the chatroom.
 They're formatted as follows:
 ```